 Luckily, there is a solution to this and it's not rocket science or

 that original either.
 You need to grab libraries from a more recent Linux distro, put

 them in a tree (/opt/google/chrome/lib) exclusively picked up by Google Chrome

 and then you can indeed run Google Chrome on CentOS 6.4 or later.

 to extract the libraries from because they're

-the closest to CentOS 6's libraries and the oldest ones to actually work
+close to CentOS 6's libraries and the newest ones to actually work

-with the latest Google Chrome release.
+with the latest Google Chrome release on CentOS 6.
 Before you ask,

 I've tried the Fedora 16 libraries and the Google Chrome binary crashes using those.

 4.50 (11th December 2013 - save/unset/restore LD_PRELOAD env var, re-download if a previous